 A great strategy for consignment store shopping is to introduce yourself to the owner and ask him or her to call when your needed item comes in.
 People bring their things to be sold and they get only a portion of the sale.

 Model Home Furnishings

 Homebuilders contract with designers to decorate and furnish their model homes.
 If you see a model you like, ask the sales office when they'll remove the furnishings.
 Ask where they sell their pieces.
 You might even be able to buy a roomful of furniture, coordinated by a designer.
 And you'll get the pieces well below market price.
 Beware of fading, spots, or wear-and-tear.

 Design Center Showroom Samples

 Most large cities have design centers and merchandise marts that have "sample sales" monthly or quarterly where discontinued furnishings that have been used as showroom samples are sold.
 The sales are often advertised in local newspapers.

 Almost every furniture store or department has a back corner where damaged pieces are sold at a deep discount.
 Visit often to keep an eye on what goes back there.

 Many major department and furniture stores have outlet center with ongoing or periodic furniture sales.
 Often the tags are marked with dates and prices are reduced every 30 or 60 days.
 Furniture in these outlets may be either scratched, a second, and overrun, repossessed, or otherwise imperfect.
 However, prices will generally reflect any imperfections and may also be negotiable.

 Auction Houses and Online Auctions

 Family or friends who are moving or downsizing might have great stuff they no longer need.
-I gave my brother a large cabinet for his living room and he gave me my grandparents' living room table.
-When they moved out of state, we traded back.
-Great deal!
+For instance, you can give a family member a large cabinet for a living room and in return get a living room table.
+When the family member moves out of state, you can trade back.
+It's a great deal!